November 2018 Report (AGM)

 We have had many recent success stories with grants and funding for various club facilities and ground improvements but still plenty of potential for improvement and access to funding and assistance.

 To that aim I am in constant contact with our local councils, state members of parliament, federal members and the media and all interested parties to improve this situation on behalf of our stakeholders.

-Increased Referee numbers for 2018, increased numbers of Referee assessors and trainers improving not only our numbers but also the quality of the referees performances and ongoing support to retain and lessen the churn rate.
+We had an increase of Referee numbers for 2018, we also increased our numbers of Referee assessors and trainers.
+Improving not only our numbers but also the quality of the referees performances and ongoing support to retain and lessen the churn rate.